manuelacollis/manuelacollis.github.io/_pages/research.md

 ### Stereotypes and Belief Updating (2024) <i> - Journal of the European Economic Association 22, no. 3: 1011-1054. </i>
-with [Katherine Baldiga Coffman](https://sites.google.com/site/kbaldigacoffman/) and Leena Kulkarni <br>
+with [Katherine Baldiga Coffman](https://sites.google.com/site/kbaldigacoffman/) and Leena Kulkarni
 <p><b><i>Abstract:</i></b> We explore how feedback shapes, and perpetuates, gender gaps in self-assessments.
 Participants
 in our experiments take tests of their ability across different domains.
 Absent feedback, beliefs of own ability are strongly influenced by gender stereotypes: holding own ability fixed, individuals are more